Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 ^^^^^^^^^

 .. warning::
-    A Substrafl algorithm is not the same as a Substra :ref:`concept_algorithm`!
+    A SubstraFL algorithm is not the same as a Substra :ref:`concept_algorithm`!

-A Substrafl algorithm contains the local training and predict code and all the associated hyper parameters (batch size, loss, optimizer, etc).
+A SubstraFL algorithm contains the local training and predict code and all the associated hyper parameters (batch size, loss, optimizer, etc).

 Evaluation Strategy